cmdalbem/portfolio/src/pages/promotions-admin/index.md

 ---
 projectType: 'case study'
-date: "2018-11"
+date: "2019-02"
-date2: "Now"
+date2: "2020-04"
-title: "Promotions Admin"
+title: "VTEX Promotions Admin"
-minibio: "-"
-description: "-"
+minibio: "Redesigning a complex legacy admin system in an e-commerce platform."
+description: "Rethinking and redesigning one of the core experiences in managing products and marketing strategies in VTEX e-commerce platform."
-tags: ['design','research','product management']
+tags: ['design','product management']
-cover: './new_admin.png'
+cover: './cover.png'
-forceOrder: 1
 ---

 # Context